A good gastro-pub, also offering rooms & cookery courses.

 The food here is worth a special detour.

 The kitchen has a robust style of cooking, based around French traditions, suiting those that like direct flavours, and food that hasn't been too messed about.
+Many of the vegetables come from their own kitchen garden.

 A winter menu snapshot brought 'Steamed Fowey Mussels with White Wine, Garlic & Parsley'; 'Sprout Tops with Pancetta, Quails Egg Salad & Anchovy Dressing' and 'Whiskey Mac-Cured Salmon with Crème Fraiche & Buckwheat Pancakes' amongst the starters.

-'Calves Liver with Rosemary Polenta, Heritage Carrots & Pancetta Crisp'; 'Cornish Hake Fillet with Prsley Roots, Spinach & Lie de Vin'; 'Chargrilled Beef Burger in a Brioche Bun with Hand-Cut Chips' and 'Rapsley Parttridge & Chestnut Pudding with Celeriac & Kale' listed among the mains.
+'Calves Liver with Rosemary Polenta, Heritage Carrots & Pancetta Crisp'; 'Cornish Hake Fillet with Prsley Roots, Spinach & Lie de Vin'; 'Chargrilled Beef Burger in a Brioche Bun with Hand-Cut Chips' and 'Rapsley Partridge & Chestnut Pudding with Celeriac & Kale' listed among the mains.

 Desserts are of the comfort variety, so if you still have room, you might find 'Sticky Toffee Pudding with Clotted Cream'; 'Steamed Lemon Sponge with Crème Anglaise' and 'Queen of Puddings' there to tempt you.